 - Caring and experienced Wellness Coordinators who are available 24/7 to take your calls

-- Trusted referrals to support groups, therapists and other drug and alcohol family supports
+- Trusted referrals to family of addicts support groups, therapists and other drug and alcohol family supports

 - Access to a private Facebook group for families affiliated with our programs, offering recovery-related advice, support, and opportunities to connect